 - Scrubbing tools - Depending on how filthy your golf balls are, you may need to utilize a variety of different scrubbing utensils to get the job done right.
 Mildly corroded surfaces can benefit from a soapy towel or sponge to clean the outer surface with, while dirtier balls may need something with more cleaning power.
 An old toothbrush is a great option for scrubbing; just make sure that you throw it away after you're done cleaning your golf balls.

 - Machine washing - Pressed for time?
 If you've got a dishwasher, then you may want to try loading the top rack with your golf balls and cleaning them the easy way.
 Golf balls will not harm your dishwasher, and you won't even have to get your hands wet.
 Results may vary with this method, especially for golf balls that could probably benefit from a little elbow grease.

 - Towel for drying/polishing - Now that you've done the hard part, it's time to take your golf balls and give them a quick once-over with a towel or cloth before putting them back in your bag.
 This is a good opportunity to inspect each golf ball, looking closely at the dimples and making sure that no obstructions like dirt or sand remain.

 Practicing how to clean golf balls the right way will give you confidence in your equipment during your next round.
-Clean golf balls hit better, fly longer and set with the consistence and efficiency that they were designed to provide golfers with from the start.
+Clean golf balls hit better, fly longer, and set with the consistency and efficiency that they were designed to provide golfers with from the start.
 With a wide variety of golf ball cleaning products, tools and equipment for golfers to use both on and off the course, there is never an excuse for any golfer to have to play with a dirty golf ball.